afshinrahmati/system-design/README.md

 • Your data are unstructured, or you do not have any relational data.
 • You only need to serialize and deserialize data (JSON, XML, YAML, etc.).
 • You need to store a massive(large) amount of data.
+# STEP 1
-# Vertical Scaling & Horizontal Scaling:
+##  Vertical Scaling & Horizontal Scaling:
 Vertical scaling (or "scaling up") and horizontal scaling (or "scaling out") are two approaches to improve system capacity and performance.
 Here’s a breakdown of the two methods:
 1. Vertical Scaling (Scaling Up)
-*Definition: Increasing the power of a single server or machine by adding more resources (CPU, RAM, storage, etc.).
+* Definition: Increasing the power of a single server or machine by adding more resources (CPU, RAM, storage, etc.).
 * Example: Upgrading from a 16 GB RAM, 4-core machine to a 64 GB RAM, 16-core machine.
 * Pros:
 1) Simpler to implement since you’re just upgrading a single machine.